plone/training/docs/mastering-plone/installation.md

 ## Creating a Plone Website

-Now, that you have a backend and a frontend up and running, you can create your concrete website for a project.
+Now that you have a backend and a frontend up and running, you can create your concrete website for a project.

 Create a Plone site object **Plone** on <http://localhost:8080>